duzy/gst-switch/docs/index.rst

-.. gstswitch documentation master file, created by sphinx-quickstart on Fri Aug 23 04:33:13 2013.
+.. gstswitch documentation master file, created by sphinx-quickstart on Mon Sep  2 04:27:31 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Gst-Switch's Documentation!
+Welcome to gstswitch's documentation!
 =====================================

 Contents: